5 Money Saving Challenges to Try This Year

 3. The Spare Change Challenge

 The spare change challenge is an effortless way to save money without making big sacrifices.
-Small amounts can add up quickly over time, making this challenge perfect for those who prefer a passive approach to saving.
+Small amounts can add up quickly over time, making this challenge perfect for those who prefer a gradual approach to saving.

 How it works: